-PWR007: Disable implicit declaration of variables
+PWR007: Disable the implicit declaration of variables and procedures

 Issue